anebz/cloud/Certifications/aws_machine_learning_specialty.md

 ### Data pipelines

-* ETL service to manage task dependencies.
+* ETL service (runs in EC2) to manage task dependencies.
 For example, it can move data from RDS to S3 weekly
-* ETL runs in EC2
 * Data sources might be on-premises
 * Highly available, retries and notifications on-failure